-An average of about 33,000 people are killed in automobile accidents annually, according to the National Highway Traffic Safety Administration.
+An average of about 33,000 people are killed in an automobile or car accidents annually, according to the National Highway Traffic Safety Administration.
 In addition, about 2.3 million people are injured, and oftentimes seriously so, in car accidents each year in the United States.

-In the aftermath of a car accident, an injured person may need to pursue legal action.
+In the aftermath of a car accident, an injured person may need to pursue legal action and require assistance from a car accident lawyer.
 The same holds true for the family of a person who is killed in an automobile accident because of the negligence of someone else.
 When contemplating taking legal action, it is important for a person to understand the essential elements of a car accident lawsuit, also known as a personal injury lawsuit.

 In the aftermath of a car accident, an injured person may be entitled to compensation for different types of losses and injuries.
 An injured person is likely to accumulate what can amount to a considerable amount of medical expenses.
 These are compensable losses and can be claimed in a lawsuit.